 Why Choose Cedars-Sinai Marina del Rey Hospital for Excessive Menstrual Bleeding Treatment?

-The experienced gynecologists at Marina Del Rey Hospital are well-versed at the evaluation of patients with diverse menstrual disorders and especially if you notice excessive menstrual flow, they will suggest numerous treatment options.
+The experienced gynecologists at Cedars-Sinai Marina del Rey Hospital are well-versed in the evaluation of patients with diverse menstrual disorders and especially if you notice excessive menstrual flow, they will suggest numerous treatment options.
 Both conservative and minimally invasive treatment methods exist, the most appropriate one will be chosen.
 Your gynecologist will help you decide the most suitable options for your needs.

 Excessive menstrual bleeding may be treated with various surgical techniques, such as:

 - Dilation and Curettage (D&C): In this procedure, the removal of the uppermost layer of the lining of the uterus is done to reduce menstrual blood flow.
 This procedure needs to be repeated over a period of time.

 - Operative hysteroscopy: This involves the use of a special tool to visualize the inner portion of the uterus.
 During the surgical procedure, this tool will be modified and used to cut away polyps and fibroids, scrape off the uterus lining, and correct any abnormalities in the uterus.

 - Endometrial ablation or resection: This procedure involves two different techniques - the removal of a part or entire lining of the uterus.
 In some patients, menstrual periods may stop completely, but others may have menstrual bleeding that is much scanty than before.
 After this procedure, though the uterus remains intact, women may not be able to conceive.